The Pilgrim's Progress

 The Pilgrim's Progress contains examples of the following tropes:

-- All Just a Dream: Subverted: for once, All Just a Dream doesn't need spoiler tags.
-We are told it's a dream in the very title, we are told in the first sentence, we are reminded it's a dream throughout the story, and the last sentence is "And so I awoke, and behold, it was a dream."
+- All Just a Dream: Subverted.
+For once, All Just a Dream doesn't need spoiler tags.
+We are told it's a dream in the very title, in the first sentence, and throughout the story; the last sentence is "And so I awoke, and behold, it was a dream."
+Apparently, presenting the story as a dream was a common way of saying the book was fiction back then.

 - Babies Ever After: Christian's children all get married and have babies by the end of the story's second part.